-The formal appeals process for denied claims under the MMCP, the MPSB and, effective for services rendered on or after January 1, 2013, the CHCB and the MHSA, consists of a first and second level appeal process as explained below.
+The formal appeals process for denied claims consists of a first and second level appeal process as explained below.

-First Level of Appeal for all Claim Denials - To the Company Administering Your Benefit
+First Level of Appeal for all Claim Denials - To the Company Administering Your Benefits

-If you are dissatisfied with the handling of your claim following informal inquiry, or even if you do not make an informal inquiry, you may make a formal written appeal of a denied claim to:
+If you are dissatisfied with the handling of your claim following informal inquiry, or even if you do not make an informal inquiry, you may make a formal written appeal of a denied claim to the claims administrator that processed your claim.